-We estimate that our annual replacement reserve for the years ending December 31, 2008 and 2009 will be approximately \$9.5 million and \$1.0.6 million, respectively, for replacing our vessels at the end of their useful lives.
-The amount for estimated maintenance and replacement capital expenditures attributable to future vessel replacement is based on the following assumptions: (i) the lesser of the current market value per vessel and the current market price to purchase a newbuilding vessel of similar size and specifications which we estimate to be \$47.5 million for Panamax vessels and \$87 million for Capesize vessels, (ii) a 25-year useful life and (iii) a 7.0% net investment rate.
+We estimate that our annual replacement reserve for the years ending December 31, 2008 and 2009 will be approximately \$9.5 million and \$10.6 million, respectively, for replacing our vessels at the end of their useful lives.
+The amount for estimated maintenance and replacement capital expenditures attributable to future vessel replacement is based on the following assumptions: (i) the lesser of the current market value per vessel and the current market price to purchase a newbuilding vessel of similar size and specifications which we estimate to be \$47.5 million for Panamax vessels and \$89.7 million for Capesize vessels, (ii) a 25-year useful life and (iii) a 7.0% net investment rate.
 The actual cost of replacing the vessels in our fleet will depend on a number of factors, including prevailing market conditions, charter hire rates and the availability and cost of financing at the time of replacement.
 Our board of directors, with the approval of the conflicts committee, may determine that one or more of our assumptions should be revised, which could cause our board of directors to increase the amount of estimated maintenance and replacement capital expenditures.
-We may elect to finance some or all or our maintenance and replacement capital expenditures through the issuance of additional common units which could be dilutive to existing unitholders.
+We may elect to finance some or all or our anintenance and replacement capital expenditures through the issuance of additional common units which could be dilutive to existing unitholders.
 Please read "Risk Factors-Risks Inherent in Our Business-We must make substantial capital expenditures to maintain the operating capacity of our fleet, which will reduce our cash available for distribution.
-In addition, each quarter our board of directors is required to deduct estimated maintenance and replacement capital expenditures to maintenance and replacement capital expenditures to maintenance and replacement capital expenditures to maintenance and replacement capital expenditures were deducted."
+In addition, each quarter our board of directors is required to deduct estimated maintenance and replacement capital expenditures from operating surplus, which may result in less cash available to unitholders than if actual maintenance and replacement capital expenditures were deducted."